The Swampwater Jazz Band - Dixieland jazz at its best

 Members of the band are:

 Bob has played with bands as diverse as the Governor General's Footguards, Con and the Cruisers - a rock band from the 60's, Fowler Street Ensemble - a pop group in the 70's, Old Grass Survival - a bluegrass band from the 80's and the Glebop Jazz Quintet in the 90’s.
-He originally joined Swampwater in 1994 on clarinet.
-After leaving the group in 1998, he returned to the group in 2001 as lead on soprano sax à la Sidney Bechet, and musical director.
+He originally joined the Swampwater Jazz Band in 1994 on clarinet.
+After leaving Swampwater in 1998, he returned to the group in 2001 as lead on soprano sax à la Sidney Bechet, and as musical director.

 During Jacques’ earlier years in Ottawa, he played with the Capital City Jazz Band that was led by renowned Ottawa Dixieland musician, Gordon Bennett.
-Jacques, while working for the Federal Government in Tokyo and Germany, had an opportunity to play with bands in those countries also.
-He joined Swampwater in 1988.
+While working for the Federal Government in Tokyo and Germany, Jacques had an opportunity to play with bands in those countries.
+He joined the Swampwater Jazz Band in 1988.

-Larry's musical background includes over 35 years with such Ottawa bands as Cy Smith's "4 x 3 + 1," the Grey Jazz Band and Swing Junction, playing both rhythm guitar and bass.
+Larry's musical background includes over 35 years with such Ottawa bands as Cy Smith's "4 x 3 + 1," the Grey Jazz Band, Swing Bridge and Swing Junction, playing both rhythm guitar and bass.
 In addition, he will play harmonica with any group that will let him.
-He joined Swampwater in 1998.
+He joined the Swampwater Jazz Band in 1998.

 John Palmer (clarinet, bass clarinet, vocals)

 John has played clarinet since his youth, internalizing the music of the classic jazz and swing masters through avid listening, but not actively pursuing public performance until 1996.
-Since 1998, John has realized a long-held dream playing with Swampwater, and has had occasional great moments with Arthur Grainge, Derek Robertson, Souper Jazz, and the Glebop Trio.
-Since 1992, he has added the mellow darkness of the bass clarinet to his music.
+Since 1998, John has realized a long-held dream playing with the Swampwater Jazz Band, and has had occasional great moments with Arthur Grainge, Derek Robertson, Souper Jazz, and the Glebop Trio.
+Since 2002, he has added the mellow darkness of the bass clarinet to his music.

 Top of Page (finger.jpg)